cvc5/ethos/user_manual.md

 - `(declare-parameterized-const <symbol> (<typed-param>*) <type> <attr>*)` declares a globally scoped variable named `<symbol>` whose type is `<type>`.

 > __Note:__ Variables are internally treated the same as constants by Ethos.
-However, but are provided as a separate category, e.g., for user signatures that wish to distinguish universally quantified variables from free constants.
+However, they are provided as a separate category, e.g., for user signatures that wish to distinguish universally quantified variables from free constants.
 They also have a relationship with user-defined binders, see [binders](#binders), and can be accessed via the builtin operator `eo::var` (see [computation](#computation)).

 > __Note:__ Symbol overloading is supported, see [overloading](#overloading).